 By Vanessa Etienne, CHES Haiti Operations Director All my life, I have always been drawn to serving others.
 That’s why in all the positions that I worked, I have always looked for how I could help others grow in my role.
 I was born and raised in Haiti and have traveled to many provinces in the country.
 I realized that we have so many ways of developing the island.
 I have always believed that developing the country should be a work done from within and that the economic growth of my country......

 By Rebecca Obounou Recently during a conversation with a coach I shared the work that CHES is doing in Haiti.
 I also shared the challenges that we are encountering in attracting the right people to the work that we are doing.
 She asked me a great question that I realized that I’ve never really answer when I pitch what we do in CHES.
 I never really answer the question “Why Haiti?” when I answer “Why CHES?” “‘Why should anyone be interested in Haiti when there are so many other regions in the world in......

-It’s hard to believe that it’s already been a year since that devastating earthquake.
+By Rebecca Obounou It’s hard to believe that it’s already been a year since that devastating earthquake.
 Though there have been some advances the big picture still look pretty glum for Haiti.
 We cannot sum the story better than Stuart Leiderman has below: For Haiti’s ten million and for the Diaspora’s four million, last year’s earthquake was the shock of a lifetime.
 We pause today to remember, reflect and mourn.
-In a brief minute, Haitian friends and families from all over the world were brought together in worry for each other’s fate, and in wonder......
+In a brief minute, Haitian friends and families from all over the world were brought together in worry for each other’s fate, and......